galaxyproject/training-material/topics/microbiome/tutorials/lotus2-identifying-fungi/tutorial.md

 >
 > 1. {% tool [LotuS2](toolshed.g2.bx.psu.edu/repos/earlhaminst/lotus2/lotus2/2.32+galaxy0) %} with the following parameters:
 >    - *"Single- or Paired-end data?"*: `Paired-end list`
->        - In *"List of paired reads"*: choose the paired-list you created in the previous section: `Colombia ITS2 fastq pairs` (or whatever name you gave to the collection)
+>        - In *"List of paired reads"*: choose the paired-list you created in the previous section: `Colombia ITS2 FASTQ pairs` (or whatever name you gave to the collection)
 >    - In *"Mapping file (optional)"*: `Colombia_ITS2_mapping.tsv`
 >    - Forward (and Reverse) Primer: Leave blank
 >    - *"Clustering algorithm"*: `VSEARCH`